ChippyUno/CHEN-Data-Science-Portfolio/README.md

 ## Portfolio Growth
 Adding the Tidy Data project alongside the Streamlit App enhances this portfolio by demonstrating both backend data processing skills and frontend visualization capabilities.
 The first project showcases proficiency in data cleaning and transformation, while the second highlights the ability to build interactive applications.
 This combination strengthens the overall coding profile, making it more comprehensive and practical for real-world applications

+## Project 3: Streamlit App
+This streamlit app serves as an interactive machine learning envrionment that allows users to upload their own datasets or explore built-in ones, select a model, tune hyperparameters, adn visualize performance metrics like ROC curves adn confusion matrices.
+It deepened my understanding of model evaluation, preprocessing, and the practical impact of hyperparameter tuning.